Motörhead: 2010–2015: The Wörld Is Yours, Aftershock, and Bad Magic

-Lemmy's death and break-up, Clean Your Clock and Under Cöver, 2015–2017
+2015: Lemmy's death and break-up

 On 28 December 2015, Lemmy died, four days after celebrating his 70th birthday.
 He was the second Motörhead member to die in 2015, following Phil Taylor the previous month.
 The band posted the following message on Facebook:

 The following day, drummer Mikkey Dee confirmed that Motörhead would not continue, stating, "Motörhead is over, of course.
 Lemmy was Motörhead.
 We won't be doing any more tours or anything.
 And there won't be any more records.
 But the brand survives, and Lemmy lives on in the hearts of everyone."
 Two days after Lemmy's death, guitarist Phil Campbell also stated that "Motörhead is no longer".

 A few days later, the band's long-time manager Todd Singerman told the press that Lemmy had experienced chest pains two days after his 70th birthday party (held at Whisky a Go Go) and visited into the emergency room, but was released the next day.
 However, Singerman was concerned because Lemmy's speech was "getting bad" and took him to a brain scan.
 On 26 December the doctor came into Lemmy's apartment, "brought the results and told us all that he has two to six months to live".
 Lemmy reacted calmly.
 "He took it better than all of us", said Singerman.
 "His only comment was, 'Oh, only two months, huh?'
 The doctor goes, 'Yeah, Lem, I don't want to bullshit you.
 It's bad, and there's nothing anyone can do.
 I would be lying to you if I told you there was a chance.'"
 Plans were made to treat Lemmy at home.
 A video game console at the Rainbow Bar and Grill that Lemmy loved to play was brought to his apartment.
 On 28 December 2015, he spent hours on the console, and Rainbow owner Mikael Maglieri paid a visit.
 Lemmy died in his sleep later that day.

 An autopsy on Kilmister showed that the causes of death were prostate cancer, a cardiac arrhythmia, and congestive heart failure.